 Pronouncements issued but not yet effective are listed below.
-Unless otherwise indicated, the TBG, on behalf of the unitholders, does not expect that the future adoption of the said pronouncements will have a significant impact on the financial statements of the Fund.
-The TBG, on behalf of the unitholders, intends to adopt the following pronouncements when they become effective.
+Unless otherwise indicated, the TBG, on behalf of the trustors, does not expect that the future adoption of the said pronouncements to have a significant impact on its combined financial statements.
+The TBG, on behalf of the trustors, intends to adopt the following pronouncements when they become effective.